The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: The Segal conjecture for topological Hochschild homology of

-In the work of Chadwick-Mandell, the analogous class is a permanent cycle for bidegree reasons; in particular, there are no possible targets for differentials because all of the spectra they consider have homotopy groups concentrated in even degrees.
-Since $\pi_*(X(n))$ is not concentrated in even degrees for $*$ sufficiently large, we cannot rule out the possibility of $\tilde{z}$ supporting a long differential.
-We make the following assumption which implies that $T(n)$ is $E_2$.
+In the work of Chadwick--Mandell, the class analogous to $\tilde{z}$ is a permanent cycle for bidegree reasons; there are no possible targets for differentials because all of the spectra they consider have homotopy groups concentrated in even degrees.
+Since the homotopy groups $\pi_*(X(k))$ are not known to be concentrated in even degrees, we cannot rule out the possibility of $\tilde{z}$ supporting a long differential.
+We make the following assumption, which implies that $T(n)$ is an $E_2$ ring spectrum for each $n\ge 0$ and the canonical maps $T(n)\to BP$ are $E_2$ ring spectrum maps.

-\begin{assump} The class $\tilde{z}$ is a permanent cycle in the Atiyah-Hirzebruch spectral sequence with abutment $\widetilde{sl}_1X(n)^*BSU(n)$. \end{assump}
+\begin{assump} The class $\tilde{z}$ is a permanent cycle in the Atiyah-Hirzebruch spectral sequence with abutment $\widetilde{sl}_1X(k)^*(BSU(k))$. \end{assump}

-Assuming that $T(n)$ is $E_2$ and the map $T(n) \to BP$ is a map of $E_2$-ring spectra, we can prove the Segal Conjecture for $THH(T(n))$ by following the same strategy as we did for $THH(X(n))$.
-The homology $H_*(THH(T(n)))$ can be computed using the B{\"o}kstedt spectral sequence by comparison with the B{\"o}kstedt spectral sequence converging to $H_*(THH(BP))$.
+Assuming that the canonical maps $T(n) \to BP$ are maps of $E_2$ ring spectra, we can prove the Segal Conjecture for $THH(T(n))$ by following the same strategy as we did for $THH(X(k))$.
+The homology $H_*(THH(T(n)))$ can be computed using the B{\"o}kstedt spectral sequence \eqref{bokstedt ss}.
+In this case, the B\"okstedt spectral sequence again collapses at the $E^2$ term because of the bidegrees of the algebra generators and the multiplcitive extensions may again be resolved using the $E_1$ Dyer--Lashof algebra.
+This part only uses the assumption that $T(n)$ is an $E_2$ ring spectrum and not the assumption that the canonical maps $T(n)\to BP$ are maps of $E_2$ ring spectra.
 One obtains

 The continuous homology $H^c_*(THH(T(n))^{tC_p})$ can be computed using the homological Tate spectral sequence by comparison with the homological Tate spectral sequence converging to $H^c_*(THH(BP)^{tC_p})$ which was computed in ~\cite[Prop.
 6.8]{LNR11}.
-One finds that
+Notably, the homological Tate spectral sequence for $BP$ still collapses at the $E^3$ term and the map of $E^3$-terms is still injective.
+The map of spectral sequences is also multiplicative under our assumptions, which allows us to determine multiplicative extensions in the source spectral sequence.
+This is where we use our assumption that the map $T(n)\to BP$ is a map of $E_2$ ring spectra.
+Thus, there are isomorphisms